Shahriar-0/Live-Bomberman/README.md

 ## Overview of Classes and Their Communication

-In our implementation, we created several key classes that work together to facilitate communication and gameplay in the game.
+We added the following classes into the existing code to implement networking features:

 1. **NetworkManager (Base Class)**
-   - This class serves as the base class for both **TCPManager** and **UDPManager**.
-It provides a common interface for handling network communication, such as sending and receiving data, error handling, and connection management.
-Both the **TCPManager** and **UDPManager** inherit from this class to implement protocol-specific functionality.
+   This class offers a shared interface for basic network operations like sending and receiving data, managing errors, and handling connections.
+Both **TCPManager** and **UDPManager** extend this class to add their protocol-specific features.

 2. **TCPManager**
    - This class manages the TCP connection and communication for the game.
 It is responsible for establishing the server-client connection, handling incoming and outgoing messages, and managing connection events.

 3. **UDPManager**
    - This class is responsible for handling the **UDP** communication in the game.
-UDP is used to send quick, real-time data without the overhead of connection management, which is ideal for fast-paced games.
-   - **UDPManager** uses **QUdpSocket** to send and receive data packets between the server and the client.

 4. **GameNetworkManager**
-   - This class is the central hub for the game's network communication.
-It interacts with the **NetworkManager** (either **TCPManager** or **UDPManager**) to send and receive data, such as player movements, bomb placements, and game state updates.
+   - This is the main class for handling the game's network communication.
+It uses the **NetworkManager**, which can be TCPManager or UDPManager, to send and receive data, such as player movements, bomb placements, and game state updates.

-   - **GameNetworkManager** acts as the bridge between the network layer and the game layer.
-It listens for signals from the **Player** class and then sends appropriate data to the network manager.
-It also handles incoming data and updates the game state accordingly by emitting signals for the **Game** class to process.
+   - It acts as the bridge between the network layer and the game layer and its purpose is to isolate the networking stuff from game logic and adhere single responsibility principle.
+It listens for signals from the Player class and then sends appropriate data to the network manager.
+It also handles incoming data and updates the game state by emitting signals for the game class.
+The parts that are related to network, like checking duplicated sequence numbers, are done in this class but the game logic is handled in Game.
-   - It communicates with the **Game** class via **signals and slots**.
-When network events occur , **GameNetworkManager** emits signals, which the **Game** class listens to in order to update the game state.

 5. **Player**
-   - The **Player** class manages the player's **state** and **actions**.
-We **extended** this class by adding new signals to facilitate network communication.
-These signals notify the game when important actions occur:
+   - We **extended** this class by adding signals for network communication.
+These signals notify the game and its network manager when below actions occur:
-     - `playerMoved` when the player moves, to update the other player’s position over the network.
-     - `playerDied` when the player dies, allowing the game to notify other players about the player's death.
-     - `playerPlacedBomb` when the player places a bomb, ensuring that the action is transmitted to the other player in a multiplayer game.
+     - `playerMoved`
+     - `playerDied`
+     - `playerPlacedBomb`

-   - **Communication**: In the updated version, the **Player** class **emits signals** for the actions that occur within the game.
-These signals are connected to **GameNetworkManager**, which manages the network communication.
-When a player moves, the **playerMoved** signal is emitted, and **GameNetworkManager** sends the movement data to the other player over the network (via **UDP** or **TCP**).
-Similarly, other player actions, like placing bombs or dying, trigger the corresponding signals, ensuring that the state is updated across all clients in real-time.
+   These signals are connected to **GameNetworkManager**.
+When a player moves, the **playerMoved** signal is emitted, and **GameNetworkManager** sends the movement data to the other player over the network.

 6. **Game**
-   - This class manages the main game loop and logic.
-It creates the game environment, handles player actions, and updates the game state.
-The **Game** class integrates with **GameNetworkManager** to synchronize the game state between multiple players.
+   - The **Game** class integrates with **GameNetworkManager** to synchronize the game state between multiple players.
    - This class processes input from the player and updates the game world.
-It also listens for signals from **GameNetworkManager** to apply network updates such as player movement, health changes, or game-over.
+It listens for signals from **GameNetworkManager** to apply network updates such as player movement, health changes, or game-over.
+   - The network related logic is moved to a new thread to prevent it from introducing lag to the game.

 ---

-### **Communication Flow Between Classes:**

-1. **Player Class**: The player performs actions such as movement, placing bombs, or dying.
-These actions trigger signals like `playerMoved`, `playerPlacedBomb`, or `playerDied`.

-2. **GameNetworkManager Class**: Upon receiving a signal from the **Player** class, **GameNetworkManager** processes the action (such as movement or bomb placement) and sends the data over the network to the other player using **TCPManager** or **UDPManager**.

-3. **Game Class**: **GameNetworkManager** also listens for incoming data about the other player's actions (such as movements or bomb placements) from the network.
-When this data is received, it triggers signals that the **Game** class listens for to update the game state.
-For example, the game updates the other player's position or places a bomb at the correct coordinates.

-4. **Network Managers (TCPManager and UDPManager)**: These classes handle the actual network communication.
-They listen for incoming data, parse the messages, and send them to the appropriate destination.
-They also handle connection management (e.g., establishing and maintaining connections for **TCP**, or managing the sending/receiving of packets for **UDP**).
+## **Class Explanation**

 ### **TCPManager:**